evmos/awesome/README.md

 Evmos is the one of the first [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/)-based blockchains in the [Cosmos](https://cosmos.network/) ecosystem and enables developers to launch apps that run smart contracts across any number of EVM and Cosmos-based blockchains.
 It makes that process as simple and seamless as possible by allowing developers to continue creating apps in Solidity and Vyper like they’re accustomed to in the Ethereum ecosystem.
 Evmos opens a new frontier for blockchain applications, expanding the functionality of the EVM by enabling cross-chain applications that tap the liquidity and user bases of multiple blockchain ecosystems to provide more unified experiences.

 > **The below Awesome list is a crowd-sourced list of projects building and supporting the Evmos ecosystem.
-This list is not an endorsement of any projects and everyone should always do your own research.**
+This list is not an endorsement of any projects and everyone should always do your own research.
+Only notes in this indented format are official recommendations from the Evmos team.**

 ## Contributing